Data Protection Policy

 “Processing” of personal data includes any operation or set of operations which is performed on personal data including collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.
 Whitehelm collects and processes personal data directly from data subjects and also personal data obtained from third parties.

-For the purpose of GDPR the Firm has determined that it is a ‘data controller’ and a ‘data processor’ with respect to certain personal data.
-Under GDPR:
+For the purpose of the UK GDPR the Firm has determined that it is a ‘data controller’ and a ‘data processor’ with respect to certain personal data.
+Under UK GDPR:

 - a “controller” is any natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data.